 Kambhir is a local Zanskari Roti made out of wheat and eaten for breakfast.
 While you are here, it is one of the dishes that I will recommend trying.
-It is mostly served with team and some Jam and Butter.
+It is mostly served with some Jam and Butter.
 Ask your hotel owner about it and they will gladly serve.

 Since the people living here are of Tibetan descent, it is a great place to try some good Tibetan food.
 North-Indian dishes are available at all hotels and restaurants as well.

 Geyskit Hotel in Padum is a good place to eat.
 It has a restaurant manned by friendly and efficient staff and was the preferred place for hanging around for a lot of locals, foreign tourists, trek guides, and school children alike.

 Also Read: Zanskar Valley by Bus & Shared Taxi – How to Plan a Trip

 Shopping in Padum